Alps - Day 13 : Slovenia

 What a mess

 Almost as good as the hotel

 We hung our wet clothes on a nail to dry.
-Then we went to bed, that is.. until we got woken up at night by the sound of rats or mice running around.
+Then we went to bed, that is.. until we woke up at night to the sound of rats or mice running around.

 View to the outside